pragmatic-objects/site/_chapters/005_implementation_inheritance_paranoia.md

 >
 > [Wikipedia](https://en.wikipedia.org/wiki/Liskov_substitution_principle)

-In our example, there is a program named `printOneItem`, which becomes incorrect if we pass the instances of `AtLeastOneItem` instead of
+In our example, there is a program named `printOneItem`, which becomes incorrect if we pass the instances of `AtMostOneItem` instead of
-`AtMostOneItem`, originally defined in signature.
-It is direct contradiction of the principle, so we cannot call `AtMostOneItem` a subtype, despite the fact that it implements `AtMostOneItem`.
+`AtLeastOneItem`, originally defined in signature.
+It is direct contradiction of the principle, so we cannot call `AtMostOneItem` a subtype, despite the fact that it implements `AtLeastOneItem`.
 Yet Java doesn't care --- the code will compile and run.

 Is it really subtyping we love?